nbryant42/xDRCal/README.md

 - **Transparency not supported for HDR surfaces:**
 As soon as you set an alpha mode other than Ignore, an HDR surface either returns invalid parameter or clamps to SDR.
 So you cannot "punch holes in it" via transparency for controls layered below to show through.
-- **Not possible to get layered surfaces via custom SpriteVisual**:
+- **Not possible to get layered surfaces via custom SpriteVisual:**
 [ICompositionDrawingSurfaceInterop::BeginDraw](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/win32/microsoft.ui.composition.interop/nf-microsoft-ui-composition-interop-icompositiondrawingsurfaceinterop-begindraw)
 is unsupported, unlike UWP (access is blocked), and the [CreateCompositionSurfaceForSwapChain](https://learn.microsoft.com/en-us/windows/win32/api/windows.ui.composition.interop/nn-windows-ui-composition-interop-icompositorinterop)